e-fx/e-fx.github.io/_posts/2022-12-09-Gold-Trade.md

 When the world economy becomes unstable, it is chosen as a risk avoidance destination USD and gold are correlated Long-term price increases are likely

-#### Gold feature 1
+#### Feature 1

 of industrial products and electrical appliancesproportional to demandrise in price

 Gold transaction proportional image

-Since gold (gold) is used in many industrial products and electrical appliances, the value of gold increases as the demand for industrial products and electrical appliances increases.
+Since Gold is used in many industrial products and electrical appliances, the value of gold increases as the demand for industrial products and electrical appliances increases.

 points
 In order to know the price rise of gold, it is recommended to be aware of the performance and stock indices of companies that handle industrial products and electrical appliances.

-#### Gold feature 2
+#### Feature 2

 When the world economy becomes unstableas a risk avoidance destinationTo be elected